cylc/cylc-doc/src/user-guide/writing-suites.rst

 .. tutorial:: Message Trigger Tutorial <tutorial-cylc-message-triggers>

 Tasks can also trigger off custom output messages.
-These must be registered in the :cylc:conf:`[runtime]` section of the emitting task, and reported using the ``cylc message`` command in task scripting.
+These must be registered in the :cylc:conf:`[runtime][<namespace>][outputs]` section of the emitting task, and reported using the ``cylc message`` command in task scripting.
 The graph trigger notation refers to the item name of the registered output message.
-And example message triggering suite:
+An example message triggering suite:

 .. literalinclude:: ../suites/message-triggers/flow.cylc
    :language: cylc